Meg Griffin: Personality

 Similar to Lois, Meg has gone through numerous personality changes since the debut of the show in 1999.
 In early seasons, she was portrayed as a self-conscious and insecure adolescent.
 She is treated unfairly and abused by various people and has numerous insecurities that prompt her to try to be part of the "in-crowd".
 However, this only results in her getting rebuffed by the many bullies of this circle, particularly Connie D'Amico, the head cheerleader of the local high school, James Woods Regional High School.
 In contrast to this, a nerdy Jewish student named Neil Goldman is attracted to her, to her dismay.

 While Meg is usually a pushover, she can get angry when pushed too far, though such occasions are usually rare.
 This can be seen in the episode "Seahorse Seashell Party", where she strongly insults and defames Peter, Lois, and even Chris for their inconsiderate actions toward her.
 In the episode "Road to Rupert", Meg assaults a man for insulting her after a fender-bender, and in "The Chicken or the Meg", she decapitates Ernie the Giant Chicken's head after a heated argument.
 In later seasons, she is shown to be very snarky and deliberately unpredictable towards others, such as in "The Marrying Kind", where she tells off Lois after the latter seeks validation for her jokes.
 Later seasons exaggerate her uncouth behavior and completely disregard her punching-bag status.

 Despite her persistent mistreatment, Meg has proven a variety of times throughout the series that she is more talented and has greater potential than most people bother to realize, such as bird calls, playing the saxophone, speaking and singing in foreign languages, and even sports such as bowling, field hockey, basketball, roller derby, and even Olympic sports.
 However, her parents are unaware of her talents, oftentimes being completely surprised at her apparent skills.

 Many of the show's storylines about Meg involve her trying to improve her life, finding a boyfriend, and reaching breaking points with her family and others who victimize her.
-She often becomes obsessed with men who show any kindness or affection to her, including the Griffin's friend and neighbor Joe Swanson in the episode "The Hand That Rocks the Wheelchair", and Brian in "Barely Legal".
+She often becomes obsessed with men who show any kindness or affection to her, including the Griffins' friend and neighbor Joe Swanson in the episode "The Hand That Rocks the Wheelchair", and Brian in "Barely Legal".
 In addition to this, she has been shown to have suicidal tendencies, which has been exacerbated by the abuse she suffers at the hands of her parents.